Domaine de la Janasse - IGP Principauté d'Orange Terre de Bussière 2020

 About the estate:

 This large estate, which has been in the Sabon family for generations, ranks among the elite of Châteauneuf-du-Pape.
 The Châteauneuf-du-Pape vineyards are primarily located in the commune of Courthézon, with a variety of plots and soil types reflected in the different vintages.
-The estate also produces splendid Côtes-du-Rhône cuvées (in significant volumes), sourced from vineyards adjacent to the Châteauneuf-du-Pape appellation.
-With often very high ripeness levels, the wines are opulent in style, sometimes a bit too warm in sunny vintages.
+The estate also produces splendid (and high-volume) Côtes-du-Rhône cuvées from vineyards adjacent to the Châteauneuf-du-Pape appellation.
+With often very high levels of ripeness, the wines are opulent in style, sometimes a bit too warm in sunny vintages.
 On the other hand, the tannins and textures are always of great finesse.
 In recent vintages, the wines have been less focused on richness and are slightly more approachable.

 Wine Spectator